surniaulula/wpsso-tune-image-editors/readme.txt

 Tested Up To: 5.4
 Stable Tag: 2.2.0

-Improve the Look of Thumbnails and Resized Images for Better Click-Through-Rates on Social and Search Sites.
+Improves the Look of Thumbnails and Resized Images for Better Click-Through-Rates on Social and Search Sites.

 == Description ==